lwf/bosun-monitor.github.io/gettingstarted.md

 # scollector

 Bosun relies on metrics provided by other programs.
-For the majority of metrics we will be using a program called **scollector**. scollector is an agent that runs on hosts and will produce valuable output data about the state of that system. scollector also allows you to write custom collectors which permit you to record data that the basic scollector program does not gather.
-We will get into external collectors later on in the document. scollector is already installed and running on the docker image.
+For the majority of metrics we will be using a program called **scollector**. scollector is an agent that runs on hosts and will produce valuable output data about the state of that system. scollector also allows you to write custom collectors which permit you to record data that the basic scollector program does not gather. scollector is already installed and running on the docker image.

 Binaries are available for Linux, Windows, and Mac at [http://bosun.org/scollector/](http://bosun.org/scollector/).
-For the rest of this guide we assume it has been installed to `/opt/scollector/scollector`.

 ## Configuring scollector

-`scollector` can be configured to send to a bosun server by specifying a host with the **-h** flag:
+By default, scollector will send data to `http://bosun:80`. scollector can be configured to send to different server by specifying a host with the **-h** flag:

 	$ scollector -h docker-server-ip:8070